kattni/mkdocs-po-i18n/docs/en/index.md

 "mkdocs-po-i18n @ git+https://github.com/kattni/mkdocs-po-i18n#desiredhash"
 ```

+/// caution | Always pin to a commit hash!

-Note: Always pin to a commit hash when installing a package directly from GitHub.
+Always pin to a commit hash when installing a package directly from GitHub.
 Doing so serves the same purpose as pinning a package to a specific release; in the event that the API changes or a bug is introduced, you won't be caught by surprise when your workflow breaks.

+///

 ## Required prerequisites